timotheegrollier/timotheegrollier/README.md

 - 👋 Hi, I’m @timotheegrollier
 - 👀 I’m interested in Web developement
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JS / PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Website
-- 📫 How to reach me ...
+- 📫 How to reach me timotheegrollier@gmail.com

 <!---
 timotheegrollier/timotheegrollier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.